agrou/hello-world/README.md

 # hello-world

 This is a new repository.
-I'm new to data science and willing to learn more.
+I'm new to data science and willing to learn more, mainly in R programming.